zillow/boost-bundled-vowpalwabbit/README.md

 # boost-bundled-vowpalwabbit
-This is vowpalwabbit and it's python bindings bundled with necessary boost libraries built on debian jessie
+This is vowpalwabbit and its python bindings bundled with necessary boost libraries built on debian jessie